Could Israel's Unrwa ban lead to its suspension from the UN?

 “It should request the International Court of Justice for an urgent advisory opinion, which under the General Convention on the Privileges and Immunities will be binding on Israel and on the United Nations itself.”

 Norway on Tuesday asked the UN General Assembly to request an ICJ advisory opinion on Israel's obligations, as an occupying power, to facilitate humanitarian assistance to Palestinians.
-Unrwa has backed Norway's request, according to a statement by the Norwegian foreign ministry.

-The laws also raise questions over whether Israel can be suspended as a UN member state, or a member of the General Assembly.
+The Israeli laws also raise questions over whether Israel can be suspended as a UN member state, or a member of the General Assembly.

 Prior to the vote on Monday, Israeli media reported that foreign ministry officials warned the laws may result in Israel’s suspension from the UN.